-FSD parent learning sessions as part of school council meetings Cayley School Council Facebook Page Cayley School Instagram Account to share our learning story Parent volunteerism in the school (extra-curricular coaching, reading support, field trip chaperones etc.) Community Engagement: Ongoing relationship with Oddfellows service club, the local Cayley Community Club and the Cayley Recreation Board Reaching out to service and community groups to assist with playground and Gaga Ball pit projects when it benefits both school and community School based activities, opportunities for students to interact and contribute to the Cayley Community (Walk abouts in P.E., community clean-up, community caroling, Halloween parade, shoveling for those in need etc.) Good Weekly Update communication with school families Monthly calendars being shared with school community Sharing our learning journey virtually through pictures in weekly update, and regular social media posts Meet the teacher, parent-teacher interviews and other parent engagement nights Good
+Cayley School Instagram Account to share our learning story Parent volunteerism in the school (extra-curricular coaching, reading support, field trip chaperones etc.) Community Engagement: Ongoing relationship with Oddfellows service club, the local Cayley Community Club and the Cayley Recreation Board Reaching out to service and community groups to assist with playground and Gaga Ball pit projects when it benefits both school and community School based activities, opportunities for students to interact and contribute to the Cayley Community (Walk abouts in P.E., community clean-up, community caroling, Halloween parade, shoveling for those in need etc.) Good Communications: Weekly Update communication with school families Monthly calendars being shared with school community Sharing our learning journey virtually through pictures in weekly update, and regular social media posts Meet the teacher, parent-teacher interviews and other parent engagement nights Good

-- Establishing regular and predictable communications to our school community about student learning - Parents reporting very high levels of parent engagement (improved by 7%) - Staff reporting that students are experiencing high levels of student engagement - Parents and staff reporting high levels of satisfaction with literacy and numeracy skills learned in school
+- Establishing regular and predictable communications to our school community about student learning - Parents reporting very high levels of parent engagement - Staff reporting that students are experiencing high levels of student engagement - Parents and staff reporting high levels of satisfaction with literacy and numeracy skills learned in school